-Research papers for all must follow the format required in the CBTS Style Sheet, available on the CBTS websites.
+Research papers must follow the format required in the CBTS Style Sheet, available on the CBTS website.
 However, students should regard individual professor preferences if they communicate any variance in outlining their requirements for papers.
 Professors retain discretion in determining how "formal" a paper must be.